BunnyHelp/BunnysTwitterScraper/README.md

 If you're still having troubles after reading all of that, use problem solving skills, or create an issue or something.

 Suggestions on improvements are very much welcome.
 Happy hoarding!

+# Things to Do

+Download JSON metadata, like what youtube-dl does, and make that all nice and neat.

+If the original tweet author replies to their own tweet (and starts a chain of follow-up statements), automagically get all of those, and put them together in a nice way